OJALAB/job-ads-datasets/data/train-test/readme.txt

 # Information on datasets

-Repository contains 8 datasets
+Repository contains 3 datasets

-+ 70% sample stratified by code
+  + kzis-hierarchy-2023.tsv -- hierarchy of the KZiS 2023 classification (tab separated)
-  + train-data-2024.tar.gz -- 142,729 rows and 3 columns
+  + train-data-2024.tar.gz -- 142,729 rows and 3 columns (CSV)
-  + test-data-2024.tar.gz --  58,104 rows and 3 columns
+  + test-data-2024.tar.gz --  58,104 rows and 3 columns (CSV)

 Each row is a textual data (in Polish) associated with a given code.
 It may be part of the official definition of a given code, a few synonyms or a job description taken from online services.